 Enjoy a bird's eye view of Alaska's scenic highlights on a flightseeing tour with Rust's Flying Service.
-Fly among the rugged peaks of the Alaska Range, with stunning views of Mt.
-McKinley.
+Fly among the rugged peaks of the Alaska Range, with stunning views of Denali.
 Soar over the glaciers and wildlife of the pristine Prince William Sound or beautiful Knik Arm.
 Or take in Anchorage from above, set between the waters of Turnagain Arm and the Chugach Mountains.
 Your tour begins at Anchorage's Lake Hood, the world's busiest seaplane airport.
 Every passenger gets a window seat and a two-way headset for pilot narration.

 Rust’s was founded in 1963 when retired Air Force Colonel Henry “Hank” started flying hunters and fisherman into depths of Alaska.
 Over the years, that expanded to include several flightseeing tours.
 Today’s Rust’s has a very strong reputation for safety and reliability, and is the largest and oldest seaplane operator on Lake Hood.
 Choose from these tours:

-The Anchorage Flightseeing Safari (30 minutes) offers a scenic taste of Anchorage and its surroundings while also offering a lot of value.
+The Anchorage Flightseeing Safari (30 minutes, $110, summer only) offers a scenic taste of Anchorage and its surroundings while also offering a lot of value.
 It’s just $100 per person, and is an easy way to squeeze in a flightseeing trip into a short or busy trip.
 You’ll take off and land at Lake Hood, and get to see the Chugach Mountain Range, from its secluded valleys to the Dall sheep that live on its steep slopes; you’ll also soar over Captain James Cook's Turnagain Arm in search of beluga whales.
-On a clear day, you might even get a glimpse of Mt.
-McKinley in the distance.
+On a clear day, you might even get a glimpse of Denali in the distance.
 Your trip also includes a bird’s eye view of the bustling metropolis of Anchorage, as you listen to your experienced Alaskan bush pilot tells you some interesting facts about the Last Frontier.

 No experience necessary.
 No minimum age.
 If you are prone to motion sickness, take the normal precautions, just as you would on a boat or in a car.